mutualmobile/react-native-barricade/README.md

 Click on Done and refresh the api, you will get the mocked response.

 If this project has helped you out, please support us with a star 🌟.

+# Why Barricade ?
+MMBarricade is a framework for setting up a run-time configurable local server.
+This works by enabling "barricade" that blocks outgoing network traffic and redirects it to a custom, local response, without requiring any changes to existing networking code.

+Most other local server implementations only support a single response per request, but Barricade supports multiple responses per request.
+This allows us to present the user with an interface for modifying which response will be returned for a request at runtime.

+# When to use ?
+During development barricade is useful for easily exercising all edge cases of a feature while you are building it without needing to frequently adjust the live server state.

+For unit tests and integration tests barricade allows you to easily toggle through each predefined response for a request so tests can cover edge cases thoroughly.

+Similarly, UI tests, such as KIF, can programmatically update selected responses as well, which allows your test suite to cover failure cases as well as the "happy path".

+Take a look at the unit tests for several examples of how unit tests can be implemented utilizing Barricade.

 ## Features

 - Mocked the response of apis.